apache/dolphinscheduler-website/docs/en-us/2.0.0/user_doc/guide/installation/hardware.md

 DolphinScheduler, as an open-source distributed workflow task scheduling system, can be well deployed and run in Intel architecture server environments and mainstream virtualization environments, and supports mainstream Linux operating system environments.

-## 1. Linux operating system version requirements
+## 1. Linux Operating System Version Requirements

 | OS       | Version         |
 | :----------------------- | :----------: |